“I thought you already solved that case!” Was that my dad whispering to me from the great beyond?

 Item.
 I give and devise my house and lot on Newark Avenue where I now reside and my lot on Warren Street now in the occupation of James Wilson to my three children Jane, Mary Ann, and Samuel now living in Northhamptonshire [sic] England.
 To have and to hold this same to them, their heirs and assigns, equally to be divided between them share and share alike, after the death of my said wife Mary.

-Yet he was in touch—enough to know about the birth of Sam Junior, enough to know of Edward’s death.
+So, Sam had left them.
+Yet he was in touch—enough to know about the birth of Sam Jr., enough to know the sad news of Edward’s death at age 10.
 He had prospered in New Jersey and wanted his wealth to go to them.

 The record surfaced immediately.
 On November 25, 1835, Samuel Newham married Mary Kingsland in Bergen, New Jersey.
 A bigamist!